Ollama Integration

 }

-You can connect to your server and open your spreadsheet.
+Connect to your server and open your spreadsheet:

 import jspreadsheet from 'jspreadsheet';